 This therapy approach gives families the space and time they need to work through the effects of addiction.
 Here at Crest View Recovery Center, we work to make sure healing is accessible to everyone, including entire families!

-At CVRC, we understand that treatment should address the specific needs of our clients.
+Our inpatient treatment for alcohol addiction understands that our program should address the specific needs of our clients.
 Our team is aware of the fact that our clients need and deserve a full continuum of care.
-This is why we offer both inpatient and outpatient addiction treatment programs.
-Although they are different in various ways, both of these programs offer people hope and help!

 Our inpatient treatment program can help people who are working to end addiction.
 This intensive approach to addiction treatment requires individuals to live at our rehab center for the duration of their treatment.
 While living at our facility, our clients can have access to medical and professional help 24/7!
 Also, this program helps to eliminate any negative influences that might be present at home or within one’s community.